LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/status-page.md

 isNew: false

 ---
 LivePerson provides 24/7 live messaging support with immediate response.

 ## Service status page

 The status page is a communication tool that helps us inform our customers about outages and scheduled maintenance.
-It is located in the LiveEngage platform.
+It is located in the Conversational Cloud platform.

 You can view the status page by clicking on the agent avatar and then click on the service status dashboard.